Glass recycling: Life Cycle Analysis

-Glass takes up to millions of years to decompose in the environment and even more in landfill.
-Fortunately, glass is 100% recyclable, making it a sustainable resource for producing new forms of packaging without relying on raw materials.
-The problem now is that only 70% of glasses are being collected for recycling (which is already good, but can be better).
+Glass takes up to millions of years to decompose in the environment and even more in landfill, but can be recycled readily.
+Despite this, glass recycling rates are still limited: 70% of glasses are being collected for recycling in the EU, compared to only 30% in the US.
 Its recyclability can hence be improved by improving its collection rate all around the world.
-The only way we can increase collection rate is to enlighten every single consumer of glass to properly dispose and speak up against improper disposal of this glass.

 Cradle to cradle Analysis

 The Cradle-to-Cradle analysis is an approach which evaluates a product's overall sustainability across its entire life cycle.
 It expands the definition of design quality to include positive effects on economic, ecological and social health.
 The Cradle to cradle analysis of glass showed that the most impactful phase of a glass lifecycle is at its raw materials usage.
-Hence, why the sustainability of this product is focused on eliminating this stage of prosuction by recycling used glasses to make secondary raw materials.
+Hence, why the sustainability of this product is focused on eliminating this stage of production by recycling used glasses to make secondary raw materials.